-"Let us rejoice and be glad and give him glory!
-For the marriage of the Lamb has come, and his bride has made herself ready.
+"Let us rejoice, be glad and give him glory!
+For the Lamb's marriage has come, and his bride has made herself ready.
 Fine linen, bright and clean, was given her to wear.
 Then the angel said to me, "Write this, 'Blessed are those invited to the Lamb's wedding supper!'
-And he added, 'These are the God's true words.'"
+And he added, 'These are God's true words.'"
 At this, I fell at his feet to worship him.
 But he said to me, 'Don't do that!
-I am your fellow servant with your brothers and sisters who hold to Jesus' testimony.
+I am your fellow servant with your brothers and sisters who hold Jesus' testimony.
 Worship God!
-For it is the prophecy spirit who bears testimony to Jesus.'"
-(Revelation 19.7-10)✞
+For it is the prophetic spirit that bears testimony to Jesus.'"
+(Revelation 19.7-10) ✞

-The fine linen worn by the bride stands for God's holy people's righteous acts.
+The bride's fine linen worn by God's holy people indicates their righteous acts.
 The final shout is the redeemed host's praise, "Let us rejoice and be glad."
 It is like "A vast concourse din, a cataract's roar or a thunder roll," says the Bible commentator H. B. Swete (1835-1917.)
-Once again, John of Patmos finds his inspiration in Scripture's words.
-He remembers Psalm 97.1, "The Lord reigns, let the earth be glad, let the distant shores rejoice."
-Then, he recalls Jesus' words in Matthew 5.12, "Rejoice and be glad, because great is your reward in heaven, for, in the same way, they persecuted the prophets who were before you."✞
+Once again, John of Patmos finds his inspiration in scripture's words.
+First, he remembers Psalm 97.1, "The Lord reigns, let the earth be glad, let the distant shores rejoice."
+Then, he recalls Jesus' words in Matthew 5.12, "Rejoice and be glad, because great is your reward in heaven, for, in the same way, they persecuted the prophets who were before you." ✞

-In only one place in the New Testament other than Revelation, do the two verbs "rejoice" and "be glad" come together.
+In only one place in the New Testament other than Revelation, the verbs "rejoice" and "be glad" appear together.
 It is as if the redeemed multitude send up their praise shout because Christ's promise to his persecuted ones has become abundantly true.
 Next comes the Lamb's marriage supper for his bride.
 This supper stands for Jesus' final union with his church.
-The Irish biblical scholar R. H. Charles (1855-1931) explains that the marriage symbolism "denotes the intimate and indissoluble communion of Christ with the community which he has purchased with his blood."
-It is a communion that is "first reached in fullness by the martyrs' host."✞
+The Irish biblical scholar R. H. Charles (1855-1931) explains that the marriage symbolism "denotes the intimate and indissoluble communion of Christ with the community he has purchased with his blood."
+It is a communion that is "first reached in fullness by the martyrs' host." ✞

-The "Bride of Christ" concept and the relationship between Jesus and his church is a Christian marriage model going far back into the Old Testament.
-Again and again, the prophets think of Israel as the "chosen bride of God."
-Hosea hears God say in Hosea 2.19, "I will betroth you to me forever; I will betroth you in righteousness and justice, love and compassion."
-Isaiah 54.5 adds, "For your Maker is your husband — the Lord Almighty is his name — Israel's Holy One of is your Redeemer; he is called the God of all the earth" Marriage symbolism runs all through the Gospels also.
-Jesus describes the marriage feast in Matthew 22.2, where "heaven's kingdom is like a king who prepared a wedding banquet for his son."
-In Mark 2.19, Jesus also speaks of the "bridegroom's guests."
-The marriage is further described in a parable in Matthew 25.1, "At that time, the heaven's kingdom will be like ten virgins who took their lamps and went out to meet the bridegroom."
+The "Bride of Christ" concept and the relationship between Jesus and his church are a Christian marriage model going back into the Old Testament.
+Again and again, the prophets think of Israel as the "God's chosen bride."
+Hosea hears God say in Hosea 2.19, "I will betroth you to me forever, I will betroth you in righteousness and justice, love and compassion."
+Isaiah 54.5 adds, "For your maker is your husband, the Lord Almighty is his name.
+Israel's Holy One is your redeemer.
+He is called the God of all the earth."
+Marriage symbolism runs all through the Gospels also.
+Jesus describes the marriage feast in Matthew 22.2, where "heaven's kingdom is like a king preparing a wedding banquet for his son."
+In Mark 2.19, he also speaks of the "bridegroom's guests."
+The marriage is further described in a parable in Matthew 25.1, "At that time, heaven's kingdom will be like ten virgins who took their lamps and went out to meet the bridegroom."
 In 2 Corinthians 11.2, Saint Paul speaks of "betrothing the church" like a pure virgin to Christ.
 He writes, "I am jealous for you with godly jealousy.
-I promised you to one husband, to Christ, so that I might present you as a pure virgin to him."✞
+I promised you to one husband, to Christ, so that I might present you as a pure virgin to him." ✞

 A loveless marriage is a contradiction in terms.